Искусство

 Indications for Microsurgical Reconstruction

-• Extensive soft tissue defects of the face and neck following tumor removal
+Extensive soft tissue defects of the face and neck after tumor removal

-• Deep post-traumatic defects with loss of multiple tissue layers
+Deep post-traumatic defects with loss of several tissue layers

-• Facial tissue reconstruction after radiation therapy when local tissues are non-viable
+Facial tissue reconstruction after radiation therapy, when local tissues are not viable

-• Cases where previous reconstruction methods have failed
+Cases in which previous reconstruction methods have not provided a result

 Revascularized Bone Grafting